ajabreu100/ev-project/README.md

 ### Exploratory Data Analysis

 ##### Main Question
-- Which county in Washington state has the highest number of electric vehicle (EV) registrations?
+- Which County in Washington State has the highest number of electric vehicle (EV) registrations?
 ##### Bonus Questions
 - Which electric vehicles have the longest driving range?